 Air Jordan 12 Secret

-Don’t sleep on the AJ12’s carbon fibre shank, a stabilization gem showcased through six “windows” per sole—12 in total, another nod to the model number.
+Do not underestimate the AJ12’s carbon fiber shank.
+This lightweight stabilization element, almost invisible to the eye, is showcased through six “windows” on each sole—12 in total, yet another nod to the model number.

 Air Jordan 17 CD

-Pivoting to the arts, saxophonist Mike Phillips got his musical note etched on the Air Jordan 17’s shroud, coinciding with his track “The Greatest” on the accompanying CD-ROM.
+Turning to the art world, musician Mike Phillips had his saxophone on the Air Jordan 17’s shroud, which coincided with his song “The Greatest” on the CD-ROM that came with the shoe.

 RELATED: adidas Jordan Shoe Collection – What Michael Jordan Sneakers Could Have Looked Like